marcexec/CrOSser/README.md

 Just turn the device on and plug the programmed Digispark in.
 Note that passwords are hardcoded and will be "typed" into e.g. a text editor window on any computer when plugged in.

+A similar sketch is available to install ChromeOS semi-automatically (post booting from USB in the BIOS): https://github.com/marcexec/CrOSser-Flex

 ## Updates
 * 2023-10-24 V1.0.0 commit